 Abeer: Hello everyone, and welcome to IH Cairo live session.
-This is Abeer, Head of the Educational and Training Dept. and the Educational Consultant and IH Cairo.
+This is Abeer, Head of the Educational and Training Dept. and the Educational Consultant at IH Cairo.
 Dalia and I are here today to talk about the new IH Cairo How to Teach Series.

 Dalia: Hello everyone.
 My name is Dalia Ashraf and I’m a teacher and CELTA tutor.
 And I’m also a member of the teacher trainers at IH Cairo.